6 Effective Strategies to Attract the Best Talent

 There are many ways to work towards independent professional happiness throughout the engagement process.
 Encourage hiring managers to proactively communicate program processes and procedures to independents at the start of the engagement, consider using a client-branded welcome site for education regarding what to expect during vetting and engagement, and require managers to report on high-value project deliverables so independents feel appreciated and can see how their work is making a difference.

-The regulatory environment for engaging independent contractors a complex world dependent on federal and state-level tests, guidance documents, and laws.
+The regulatory environment for engaging independent contractors is a complex world dependent on federal and state-level tests, guidance documents, and laws.
 Enterprises must adhere to these many regulations or bear the risk of misclassification.

 Working with a reputable independent contractor engagement provider can help ensure you have a rigorous and consistently enforced classification process, giving contractors the flexibility they want and creating a positive engagement experience.

-4. Establish an Efficient Onboarding Process
+4. Build an Efficient Onboarding Process

 The onboarding process can often make or break the engagement experience for independent contractors.
 But creating a positive experience while getting projects up and running quickly can be a difficult balance to find.